Obaidullah Shadikhel

-Obaidullah Khan Shadikhel (عبیداللہ خان شادی خیل) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from August 2013 to May 2018.
+Obaidullah Khan Shadikhel (عبیداللہ خان شادی خیل) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 1993 to 1996 and again from August 2013 to May 2018.

 Political career

+He was elected to the National Assembly in 1993 Pakistani General Elections as an independent candidate.

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-71 (Mianwali-I) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-71 (Mianwali-I) in the 2002 Pakistani general election, but was unsuccessful.
 He received 60,533 votes and lost the seat to Imran Khan.

 He was elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-71 (Mianwali-I) in by-election held in August 2013.
 He received 69,799 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.
 The seat became vacant after Imran Khan who won it in 2013 general election vacated it in order to retain the National Assembly seat he won in Constituency NA-56 (Rawalpindi-VII).

+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-95 (Mianwali-I) in the 2018 Pakistani general election, but was unsuccessful.
+He received only 50,015 votes and lost the seat to Chairman PTI Imran Khan received 163,538 votes, with very heavy margin of 113,523 votes.

+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-89 (Mianwali-I) in the 2024 Pakistani general election, but was unsuccessful.
+He received only 34,573 votes and lost the seat to Imran Khan's Candidate Jamal Ahsan Khan Isakhel received 217,613 votes, with very heavy margin of 183,040 votes.